-EAP640: Digitising the documentary patrimony of Colombia's Caribbean coast: the ecclesiastical documents of the Department of Córdoba
+EAP 640: Digitising the documentary patrimony of Colombia's Caribbean coast: the ecclesiastical documents of the Department of Córdoba

 Project Director: Dr. Jane Landers, Vanderbilt University

-Spaniards invaded Córdoba in the sixteenth century, establishing towns and indigenous missions in an area that served as the breadbasket for Cartagena de Indias.
-African slaves from Cartagena escaped to form large maroon communities in the vast hinterland of Córdoba, which was still home to unconquered indigenous groups.
-Despite its significance, the region remains marginalized in Colombian and Latin America historiography.
-These endangered ecclesiastical documents provide unique information on racial demography, social and kin networks, and economic conditions of the region and will contribute to scholarship on Latin America, the Atlantic world, the circum-Caribbean, slavery and borderlands studies.
+Córdoba is also one of the oldest and most ethnically diverse areas of Colombia.
+Spaniards invaded the region in the sixteenth century, establishing towns and indigenous missions in an area that formed a bridge between the province of Cartagena and the Andean regions of Colombia.
+Córdoba also served as the breadbasket for Cartagena de Indias, South America's only legal and largest slave entrêpot.
+This region was home to historic indigenous communities such as Ayapel and Tolú Viejo, settled in 1534 and 1535 respectively, to Spanish towns, and to communities of African slaves who escaped from Cartagena to form large maroon communities in the vast hinterland.
+Cordoba’s endangered ecclesiastical and notarial documents, thus, provide unique information on racial demography, social and kin networks, and economic conditions of the region and will contribute to scholarship on Latin America, the Atlantic world, the circum-Caribbean, slavery and borderlands studies.

 Colombia is still struggling with the legacy of slavery.
 Approximately one-fourth of the nation has African ancestry and yet their history has been largely ignored.
 Recently, there is a growing interest in Colombia's multi-racial past and the Colombian Constitution requires inclusion of Afro-Colombian history in school curricula.
-The documents planned to rescue will enrich the national and regional narrative by capturing a multi-racial frontier society that included enslaved and free people of African descent as well as many other ethnic groups.
+The rescued documents will enrich the national and regional narrative by capturing a multi-racial frontier society that included enslaved and free people of African descent as well as many other ethnic groups.